 Field Hawk:

-Field Hawk tells the defense we will call the strength to the field, and be in our “Hawk” front, which means the SS will drop off, and the Sam will now become the 9-Tech to a TE, or the 5-Tech to a no-TE set.
+Field Hawk tells the defense we will call the strength to the field, and be in our “Hawk” front, which means the SS will drop off, and the Mike will now become the 9-Tech to a TE, or the 5-Tech to a no-TE set.
 The Jack becomes the rush end on the boundary side.
-The Mike will be in the 40-Tech to the field, and the Will now aligns in the 40-Tech to the boundary.
+The Sam will be in the 40-Tech to the field, and the Will now aligns in the 40-Tech to the boundary.
 With the pre-determined 3-0-3 down linemen, getting lined up should not be a problem.

-The Jack and Sam will have responsibility of pulling the OT’s to them in pass protection.
+The Jack and Mike will have responsibility of pulling the OT’s to them in pass protection.
 If the back is aligned to their side, they will take 3 hard steps, then determine what the back is doing.
 If he stays in to block, they will continue their rush.
 If he releases, they will go hug him.
 The key is to get the one-on-one pass protection on the 3 inside guys, trying to get the QB.

 The Defense can also disguise pass coverage concepts.
-The one-high look to 2 x 2 can also be played as straight man, with the F$dropping to #2 weak, freeing up the Mike and Will to become pass rushers, and take advantage of one-on-one match-ups in pass protection.
+The one-high look to 2 x 2 can also be played as straight man, with the F$ dropping to #2 weak, freeing up the Sam and Will to become pass rushers, and take advantage of one-on-one match-ups in pass protection.
 This is also a great front to run vs. the Zone Read teams, as the stack backer can sit for cut-back on flow away.
 The dual 3-techs will cause a problem for zone blocking schemes, and the outside rushers should cause the QB to give.
 With 7 defenders in the box, and only 5 blockers, this play should become invalid.

-Field Ace is similar to Field Hawk, except the Will (nickel) will now walk-out over #2 weak, the Mike, the only LB in the box, will have the RB, and the SS now lines up over #2 strong.
-This is a great time to substitute a Nickel CB for the Will.
+Field Cub is similar to Field Hawk, except the Nickel is now in for the Will.
+Nickel rules of #2 Weak to #3 Strong are in effect.
+The Sam, the only LB in the box, will have the RB, and the SS now lines up over #2 strong.
 The Free Safety is now in a 1-High look.
 This gives the illusion of Single Coverage.

 If you do not want to play man coverage, the rotation coverages come into play.
-You can rotate the F$strong, “Red” coverage, and swipe the backside, or you can rotate the F$weak “Yellow”, and swipe the strong side.
+You can rotate the F$ strong, “Red” coverage, and swipe the backside, or you can rotate the F$ weak “Yellow”, and swipe the strong side.
 There are many things that can be done from this look, and putting the pressure back on the offense is what we are trying to do.

 The Modern 46 still allows for the Defense to play the way the Defense was designed by Buddy Ryan.
 Stop the Run, and Hit the QB!
 The modern personnel seems to match-up better with Offensive Personnel, and the Field Calls allow the Defense to get lined up correctly, and get the proper calls to be ready for the Hurry Up Offenses.

-This attack package to 1-Back sets allows the Defensive Coordinator certain advantages, as outlined in Coach Ryans book.
+This attack package to 1-Back sets allows the Defensive Coordinator certain advantages, as outlined in Coach Ryan's book.

 While the 46 front concept, and the Hawk and Cub concept are great against the run as they force changes to normal blocking schemes, they also cause problems for pass-protection.
 There are really only 2 ways to pass block vs. a 46 front concept.
 The offense is either going to have to go “Big on Big” man protection, or some sort of full-slide protection, using the back to one side.